I get asked about corn gluten quite often, so this article will describe it’s uses.

 Can I Use it on Vegetable Beds?

-The answer is the same as above - but - if you're sowing vegetable seeds, then corn gluten will kill them too (except for the big beans and corn seed that will possibly outgrow the effects)
+The answer is the same as above – if you’re sowing vegetable seeds, then corn gluten will kill them too (except for the big beans and corn seed that will possibly outgrow the effects)

 I wouldn’t recommend you use it in the vegetable garden for this reason